 Below you’ll find a lot of Easter basket-filling ideas that are sure to make your teen happy.

-Easter Basket Ideas for Teenagers
+Easter Basket Ideas for Tweens and Teenagers

 - Cell Phone Covers: Smartphones these days can be pricey.
 A cute, fun, or flashy phone case could be just the thing to protect the phone and your wallet!
 Find a cover, like a rubber one with rounded edges to absorb shock, that will save the day.

 - Portable device chargers: Help your kids keep their devices charged on the go.
 My kids don’t leave the house without their portable chargers!

 - Tickets to Movies, Sporting Events, or Concerts: Will you go with them or let them take a friend?
 Keep that in mind when you’re ordering the tickets.